KayFrimp/alx-low_level_programming/0x14-bit_manipulation/README.md

 2. 2-get_bit.c - function returns the value of a bit at a given index.

 3. 3-set_bit.c - function sets the value of a bit to 1 at a given index.

+4. 4-clear_bit.c - function setts the value of a bit to 0 at a given index.